zalsader/zalsader.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Cloud Storage Software engineer based in Toronto, Canada.
+subtitle: Cloud Storage Software engineer based in Waterloo, ON, Canada.

 profile:
   align: right